 Less chance of illness:

-- Reduces the risk of heart disease, cerebral haemorrhage and infarction.
+- Reduced risk of heart disease, cerebral haemorrhage and heart attack.
 After 4 years of non-smoking, you are as likely to suffer from these diseases as a non-smoker.

 - Fewer colds due to improved resistance.

-- Reduces the risk of miscarriage and premature birth.
+- Reduced risk of miscarraige and premature birth.

 - You have more money left.

 - And you can and should be proud of yourself.

 How can you avoid starting to smoke?